willowwy/willowwy/README.md

-## Hi there 👋
+## Hi there 👋 It's Wenyun Wang!
-I’m a student from Carnegie Mellon University :)
+🎓 First-year graduate student from Carnegie Mellon University, majoring in information security :)

-Interested in how to make software more secure! 🔐💻
+🩷 Interested in how to make software more secure! 🔐💻

-Software Security | Cyber Security | LLM

 My website: [wenyunw.me](https://wenyunw.me)